-As the internet makes its way even further into our everyday lives, there are more and more people who choose to do their shopping online.
-And with this increasing volume of shoppers comes an opportunity to sell your wares – to not only the people around you but also people all over the world.
+As the internet makes its way further into our everyday lives, there are more and more people who choose to do their shopping online.
+With this increasing volume of business comes an opportunity to sell your wares – to not only the people around you but also people all over the world.

 Online marketplaces, such as Amazon and eBay, make it easier than ever to start a business of your own.
 But despite the convenience of these platforms, selling into a global market presents some challenges; namely, accepting, holding and making payments in foreign denominated currencies.

 In this post, we’ll explore how a multi-currency account works and list the services offering this payment feature.

 Affiliate disclosure: If you sign up with a money transfer service after being referred from our website, we might earn a referral fee.
 Learn more.